 These BCBS prefix may include alpha and numerical characters.
 For Example: ABC, AQT, TXX, TEA, A2B, 2AB, 2A2, PAS, ZGP, XXU etc. BCBS Prefix will not only have numbers and the digits 0 and 1.
 It means that BCBS members IDs prefix will must have alphabets and they may or may not have numbers.

 - Blue Cross Blue Shield BCBS Prefix List Lookup

 - How To Identify Blue Cross Blue Shield Member?

 - Final Instructions about BCBS Prefix Lookup

 Xceed Billing Solutions motive is to create ease for providers, medical billers, patients and everyone who is involved in revenue cycle process.
 So, to accomplish our goal, we have listed down the complete BCBS alpha prefix list so that you can easily identify correct BCBS plan.
-We always make sure to keep BCBS prefix list directory up to date.
+We always make sure to keep BCBS prefix list and BCBS provider phone numbers directory up to date.

 You can also contact us for specialty medical billing services